se2p/tool-competition-av/documentation/GUIDELINES.md

 ```

-If you have installed BeamNG at `<BEAMNG_HOME>` you can execute the tests for real using the following command
+If you have installed BeamNG at `<BEAMNG_HOME>` you can actually execute the tests using the simulator through the following command

 ```
 python competition.py \
         --visualize-tests \
         --time-budget 10 \
         --executor beamng --beamng-home <BEAMNG_HOME> \
+        --beamng-user <BEAMNG_USER> \
         --map-size 200 \
         --module-name sample_test_generators.one_test_generator \
         --class-name OneTestGenerator